- Parking Rules & Regulations

 4. Illinois Rules of the Road, etc. are to be obeyed: Operators of vehicles on the university facilities are expected to comply with the “Rules of the Road” and all other appropriate provisions of the Illinois vehicle Code.
 (Illinois Compiled Statutes, 625 ILCS 5).

 5. Legal parking: The responsibility for finding legal parking rests upon the vehicle operator.
 Convenience will not be a reason for violation of regulations.
+Vehicles must be parked within designated striped lines or within the width of the concrete bumper.
 Vehicles may not occupy more than one space.
 Parking is prohibited at all times on grass or tree plots, or any other place where parking would mar the landscaping of the campus, create a safety hazard, interfere with the use of the university facilities, or obstruct traffic within a parking lot.
-There will be no parking in posted zones, yellow zones, fire hydrant zones, fire lanes, crosswalks, or sidewalks.
+There will be no parking in posted zones, yellow striped zones, fire hydrant zones, fire lanes, crosswalks, or sidewalks.
 Vehicles found in violation may be towed at the owner’s expense.

 *Motorcycle parking: No double parking allowed.
 One motorcycle per space.